ViniciosLugli/ferris-advisor/README.md

     - The service processes the raw API response by extracting relevant data points (timestamp, prices, volume, and trade counts) and converts them into a [`Polars DataFrame`](https://docs.pola.rs/py-polars/html/reference/dataframe/index.html).
 This structured format makes it easy to manipulate and analyze the data for further operations like model training and predictions.

 4. **Integration with Models**:

     - The processed OHLC data from Kraken is passed to the price prediction models to train and generate predictions.
 The model can use this historical data to learn market patterns and forecast future prices.

+5. **Pair Selection**:
+    - The service allows users to specify the cryptocurrency pair they want to retrieve data for, currently supporting popular pairs like `XBTUSD`, `ETHUSD`, and `LTCUSD`, but can be extended to include other pairs available on the Kraken exchange.

 ## Model and Data Exploration